mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 ```

+Please note that you will have to be connected to the VPN to succesfully run `make` the first time, when the `kops` cluster is created.

 If kops cluster fails to get created because of VPC limits, you can change KOPS_ZONES in `~/.operator-dev/contexts/dev`
 (or the context you are currently using) to point to the other zones which have free VPCs (look at the values in `scripts/dev/ensure_k8s`).

+At the end of the script you might get the following error:

+`Unable to connect to the server: dial tcp: lookup api.<yourname>.mongokubernetes.com on 8.8.8.8:53: no such host`

+This is normal as it will take a few minutes for the DNS to behave correctly.
+You can try to run `kops validate cluster <yourname>.mongokubernetes.com` a few times: if the DNS is still flaky it will sometimes return this `tcp` error.

 ### Examples
 #### Using an Openshift cluster to run E2E tests